What does the Living Wage mean to you?

 Takeaways and Reflections

 Ultimately there is no way to create a "universal" Living Wage budget because everyone's situation is unique.
 Some of the costs that contribute to the living wage calculation are consistent across “the market” – for example, a basket of groceries costs the same no matter the buyer.
-However, housing is highly variable – the age of someone’s lease, for example, might mean “their” living wage is substantially less than someone who moved recently.
+However, housing is highly variable – the age of someone’s lease, for example, might mean their living wage is substantially less than someone who moved recently.

 It is also important to recognize elements of the calculation methodology that may not capture the working reality for sectors here.
-For example, many hospitality and trades jobs are not year-round with a 37.5 work week.
+For example, many hospitality and trades jobs are not year-round with a 35 work week.

 Contact colin@clayoquotbiosphere.org with any questions or to set up a chat.
 He'd be happy to connect with you!